 When and where to hand in: After the midterm evaluation, upload the form to the IDE MSc Graduation Project organisation in Brightspace.
-You will be enrolled in this organisation once your project brief is approved by the Board of Examiners.
+You will be enrolled in this organisation after formal approval of your project brief, including the mandatory checks .

-After your graduation project brief is approved by the Board of Examiners, you will be enrolled in the IDE Graduation organisation in Brightspace.
-It is your responsibility to upload the signed form to this organisation.
+After your graduation project brief is approved and all signatures are collected, you will be enrolled in the IDE Graduation organisation in Brightspace.
+It is your responsibility to upload the signed Midterm evaluation form to this organisation.
 Upload of the form will be checked by IDE Faculty.
 Instructions for uploading to Brightspace are to be found in Appendix D.